gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 Slowly learning.

 And as I mentioned on a different post, for me the best mental model is **talking to a technically-great-but-very-junior engineer**.
 You have to be very detailed.
-You have to agree on very specific plan.
+You have to agree on a very specific plan.
 You have to verify what it gives back.
 And of course, don't take it personal.

 I've launched three (toy) apps this year in a few weekends.
 I'm creating a (toy) app at work to help with FinOps.

 I'm learning.

 This app is probably the last one with a "vibe" approach.

 The next one will be more agentic.
 More purposeful.
 With more automated tests.
 Deployments from day one.
 With task definitions as Github issues.
 Tools defined.
 Workflows defined.

+We'll see how it goes.